 Schools must focus on inviting successful people who have achieved something exceptional in life.
 These people can motivate students by their success stories to achieve something worthy in their life.
 They can teach students how to set and meet their goals effectively.

 Form certain committees and clubs in schools

 Schools should make certain committees and clubs in schools like; Literary Club, Social Activities Committee, NSS, NCC, Sports Club, Creative Club, Photography Club, Student Council, and so on.
 Through these clubs, students engage in certain co-curricular activities.
 They start taking initiatives and conduct various programs.
 To make such activities successful it’s of key importance that they make certain goals for their clubs and then start working on them.
 This also helps in teaching students the importance of leadership and team spirit.

 Student Exchange Programs

-As Japanese Proverb states, “A frog in the well doesn’t know the ocean”.
+As the Japanese proverb states, “A frog in the well doesn’t know the ocean”.
 If we keep our students preserved inside four walls of the school, it will do no good to them.
 We must promote student exchange programs in our schools and collaborate with universities and schools abroad.
-Through this our students develop critical-thinking and this provides them with edge over their counterparts.
-They can set goals for themselves and decide their career that suits them the best.
+Through this, our students develop critical thinking and this provides them with an edge over their counterparts.
+They can set goals for themselves and decide the career that suits them the best.